Arkley1/Tweet-Hider/README.md

 ## Download
 <a href="https://github.com/Arkley1/Tweet-Hider/releases" target="_blank"><b>Download latest build</b></a>

 ## Installation
+1. Extract the downloaded file.
-1. Open Chrome and navigate to `chrome://extensions/`
+2. Open Chrome and navigate to `chrome://extensions/`
-2. Enable **Developer mode** in the top right corner.
+3. Enable **Developer mode** in the top right corner.
-3. Click **Load unpacked** and select the `extension` directory from this project.
+4. Click **Load unpacked** and select the `extension` directory from this project.
-4. Once loaded, the extension icon will appear in your Chrome toolbar.
+5. Once loaded, the extension icon will appear in your Chrome toolbar.

 ## Features
 - **User-Based Filtering:** Automatically hide all tweets from users whose usernames are listed in your filter.